wireapp/wire-server-deploy/offline/postgresql-cluster.md

 ### 🆕 Manual Standby Clone and Registration (New Node Setup)

+Note: You can always run the ansible playbook for a clean HA postgresql cluster setup.
+It won't remove the existing Postgresql Wire database.
+It will reset the repmgr to make sure a HA postgresql cluster is available.

 When you need to manually clone and register a standby from scratch (corrupted data, new node, or complete rebuild):

 **Step 1: Prepare the Node**